lukzimmermann/VC1_3/README.md

 ### Disclaimer

 No guarantee of correctness or completeness of the data.
 In addition, a reduction of the dimensions using TSNE does not guarantee a correct representation of the relationships.
 Since the original dimension was much larger than 2, data points may overlap that have nothing to do with each other.
+Please don't try to learn from this horrible code.
+It had to be done quickly.